 - Write down things you are truly grateful for.
 Keep a blessings book.

 - When we are in sadness we are looking backwards.
-When we are anxious we are looking forwards.
+When we are anxious we are looking forward.
 Be in the NOW.
 There is peace in the now.
 Let it be and settle into the day.

 - Put your trust in something higher.
 God, Spirit, The Universe, Natural Rhythms, Gaia, a Greater Conscience that has your back, is dealing with your pain (a sort of Cosmic Customer Services) and is working it all out for the best for you.
 Trust it.

 - Be patient.
-Patience is a super power and delivers its own answers.
+Patience is a superpower and delivers its own answers.